buzruk/CV/README.md

 * Clone your forked repo and move inside it:

-`git clone https://github.com/buzruk/CV.git && cd LifeManager`
+`git clone https://github.com/buzruk/CV.git && cd CV`

 * Checkout to a new branch to work on an issue: